 You may need to experiment with several types of scratching posts until you find the one that your cat likes best.
 The post’s location is also significant – the right post in the wrong place may not be attractive enough.
 Here are some things to consider when setting a scratching post for your cat:

-Size – When you cats scratches the post, she is also performing a full body stretch.
-To do that, most cats need a scratching surface that is least 28-30 inches long.
+Size – When your cat scratches the post, she is also performing a full-body stretch.
+To do that, most cats need a scratching surface that is at least 28-30 inches long.
 Very small cats may do with surfaces that are smaller, but the rule is the longer, the better.

 Texture – The scratching post should be covered with some rough material that your cat can use as a good nail file.
 Cats also take a visual cue from a surface and if it looked a bit scratched it may be more attractive.
 Here too, different cats have different preferences.
 Sisal, rope and carpets are usually welcome.
 Some cats prefer cardboard or rough fabrics.
 Again, you may need to experiment to discover your cat’s particular taste.